bcgov/common-service-showcase/collections/_services/chefs.md

 title: Common Hosted Form Service
 order: 3
 description: >-
    At last!
 A user-friendly, hosted service for teams to create and publish their own web forms.
-Complex form designs, custom access control - made simple and maintained by the Common Services team; available for your next web form project.
+Complex form designs, custom access control, secure and highly available - made simple and maintained by the Common Services team; available for your next web form project.
 intro: >-
   We've made things easy for you!
 urls: